joycewang914/codeclub/README.md

 # codeclub

-This is a code club repository.
+This is the first commit to this repository.

+Minor changes...